ystia/yorc-a4c-plugin/tosca-samples/org/ystia/yorc/samples/job/README.md

 ## Run operation implementation

-This sample demonstrates how to provide run operation implementation with the executable script run by the job and how to retrieve arguments from the job exec_arg property.
+This sample demonstrates how to provide run operation implementation with the executable run by the job and how to retrieve arguments from the job exec_arg property.

 Given the following TOSCA operation definition:
 ```yaml